FlyingShohsho/DeepLearningProject/README.md

 ## Project Overview

 The task of predicting the Olympic medal table is complex due to the numerous factors involved.
 In this project, we leverage a transformer model to extract meaningful features and predict the number of medals that each country will win.
 The project is part of the course ECE046211 - Spring 2024, and focuses on making the prediction process more efficient and accurate.
+This project focuses on predicting Olympic outcomes using advanced machine learning techniques, specifically leveraging the Paris 2024 Olympic Games as a real-time testing ground.
+Inspired by the global popularity of sports predictions and the significance of the Olympics, we aim to apply transformer-based models to automate feature extraction from plain text data.
+Our approach utilizes Hugging Face's bert-base-uncased model, which extracts 768 features, potentially streamlining the data processing pipeline compared to traditional methods.
+By building on previous work in Olympic predictions and incorporating the vast, well-documented Olympic dataset, we seek to create a robust prediction system that can handle the complex, human-driven nature of sports outcomes.
+This project not only explores the technical aspects of machine learning in sports analytics but also taps into the cultural and social significance of Olympic predictions.
+The project is implemented in Python using the libraries PyTorch, NumPy, Pandas and SciKit-Learn.

 ## Project Structure
 /code